alreinson/cv/_includes/index.md

 ### 01/2015 - present

-### [Eesti Telekom](https://www.telekom.ee/), TeliaSonera Group / Development Manager / Tallinn, Estonia
+### [Telia Eesti](https://www.telia.ee/), Telia Company / Development Manager & Product Owner / Tallinn, Estonia

-Making cool Telecomms stuff :)
+Making cool Mobile apps and sales processes :)

+As a Product Owner/Development Manager I cover 2 main areas: Telia Mobile Applications (iOS, Android and Windows) and Telia TV online sales processes (Web + Mobile Apps + TV screen).
+I am responsible for the full product life cycle: starting from Conceptualisation and the User Experience design, the development process and from then on the day-to-day maintenance.

 ### 9/2013 — 12/2014

 ### [Creatum](http://www.creatum.ee/en) / Project manager / Tallinn, Estonia

-Creatum is a full service advertising agency.
 As a project manager I worked with a creative team of 4-7 people and an average of 6 different projects at a time.
-During a typical project I was responsible for the full project cycle ranging from planning to execution and Ex-Post analysis.
-This included briefing the creative team, pitching ideas, budget planning as well as campaign monitoring and communication with the clients.
+I was responsible for the full project cycle ranging from planning to execution, monitoring and Ex-Post analysis.

 My added value within the team lied in my comprehension of the technical aspects of digital advertising and web development as well as social media strategies.
-Due to a keen interest in the topic, my focus was on expanding the agency's digital portfolio.
+Due to a wholehearted interest in the topic, my focus was on expanding the agency’s digital portfolio.

+Creatum is a full service advertising agency.